hikogui/hikogui-hello-world/README.md

 hello\_world.exe start the RenderDoc application.

-_Note: Since ttauri renders only on changes RenderDoc may not show the application, or react until you force the hello\_world.exe to redraw.
+_Note: Since hikogui renders only on changes RenderDoc may not show the application, or react until you force the hello\_world.exe to redraw.
 Forcing redraw can be done bringing the hello\_world.exe window forward, or hovering over with your mouse._

-Select `File / Attach to running instance` It would show `hello\_world` underneath `localhost`.
+Select `File / Attach to running instance` It would show `hello_world` underneath `localhost`.

 Now you can `Capture Frame(s) Immediately` and select the frame for debugging the drawing.